-An idiom is a figure of speech that means something different that a literal translation of the words would lead one to believe.
+An idiom is a figure of speech that means something different than a literal translation of the words would lead one to believe.
 For example, "it's raining cats and dogs" is a common idiom in English, but it's not meant to be taken literally: Household pets are not falling from the sky!
 It's a colorful way of saying that it’s raining really hard outside.

-Shakespeare was a master of using the English language in new ways, and many of the figures of speech we use today come from his plays.
+William Shakespeare was a master of using the English language in new ways, and many of the figures of speech we use today come from his plays.
 Here's a sampling of them:

 - Break the ice - This phrase was first used in The Taming of the Shrew.
 Tranio encourages Petruchio to "break the ice" with Katherine to get to know her, suggesting that he may like her better — and get her to like him.
 Today this phrase is used to refer to relieving tension or getting to know someone better, usually by making small talk, or a kind gesture to start a new relationship.